Procedures for Doctoral Study

 - A study conducted by the student and written in publication format, including a relevant literature review, methodology, data analysis, discussion, and references.

 - A grant in response to an actual or hypothetical announcement.
-Student must provide a relevant literature review, methodology, proposed data analysis, budget, resources, management plan, and formative and summative measures.
+Students must provide a relevant literature review, methodology, proposed data analysis, budget, resources, management plan, and formative and summative measures.

 - Other demonstrations of expert competence approved by the major professor and advisory committee.